tldr-pages/tldr/pages/common/git-checkout.md

 `git checkout -b {{branch_name}}`

-- Switch to an existing branch:
+- Switch to a branch that already exists locally or upstream:

 `git checkout {{branch_name}}`